Baby, It's Cold Outside

 "Baby, It's Cold Outside" is a popular song written by Frank Loesser in 1944 and popularized in the 1949 film Neptune's Daughter.
 While the lyrics make no mention of a holiday, it is commonly regarded as a Christmas song owing to its winter theme.
-The song was released in eight recordings in 1949 and has been covered numerous times since.
+The song was released in eight recordings in 1949—including well-known versions by Ella Fitzgerald and Louis Jordan, Hot Lips Page and Pearl Bailey, and by Dean Martin and Marilyn Maxwell—and has been covered numerous times since.

 History

 In 1944, Loesser wrote "Baby, It's Cold Outside" to sing with his wife, Lynn Garland, at their housewarming party in New York City at the Navarro Hotel.
 They sang the song to indicate to guests that it was time to leave.
 Garland has written that after the first performance, "We became instant parlor room stars.
 We got invited to all the best parties for years on the basis of 'Baby.'
 It was our ticket to caviar and truffles.
 Parties were built around our being the closing act."
 In 1948, after years of performing the song, Loesser sold it to MGM for the 1949 romantic comedy Neptune's Daughter.
 Garland was furious: "I felt as betrayed as if I'd caught him in bed with another woman."

 According to Esther Williams, the producers of Neptune's Daughter had planned to use a different Loesser song, "(I'd Like to Get You on a) Slow Boat to China", but studio censors thought it was too suggestive and replaced it with "Baby."

 The song won the 1950 Academy Award for Best Original Song.